-- Coaching is still a relatively new field; there are a lot of coaches out there, of course, many of them just call themselves coaches.
+- Coaching is still a relatively new field; there are many coaches out there, of course, many call themselves coaches.
 Look for experience and qualifications.

 - Standardized measurements of the value of coaching are somewhat scarce.
 I believe that a lot depends on what you are measuring; the impact is more qualitative.
-An executive’s increase in confidence for example, which is directly attributed to the coaching received, is hard to measure.
+For example, an executive’s increase in confidence, which is directly attributed to the coaching received, is hard to measure.

 Remember, it is a process.
 Let it work.
 Measure the results and decide if it’s for you.